Sailor in iconic V-J Day Times Square kiss photo dies at 95

 PROVIDENCE, R.I.
-(AP) — The ecstatic sailor shown kissing a woman in Times Square celebrating the end of World War II has died.
+(AP) — The ecstatic sailor shown kissing a woman in Times Square celebrating the end of World War II died Sunday.
 George Mendonsa was 95.

-Mendonsa’s daughter, Sharon Molleur, told The Providence Journal Mendonsa fell and had a seizure Sunday at the assisted living facility in Middletown, Rhode Island, where he lived with his wife of 70 years.
+Mendonsa fell and had a seizure at the assisted living facility in Middletown, Rhode Island, where he lived with his wife of 70 years, his daughter, Sharon Molleur, told The Providence Journal.

 Mendonsa was shown kissing Greta Zimmer Friedman, a dental assistant in a nurse’s uniform, on Aug.
 14, 1945.
 Known as V-J Day, it was the day Japan surrendered to the United States.

-The photo by Alfred Eisenstaedt became one of the most famous photographs of the 20th century.
+People spilled into the New York City streets to celebrate the news.

 Most Read Nation & World Stories